 You’ll explore the themes, concepts and debates in the study of the history of science through core modules.
-These will also allow you to develop your historical research skills, using our excellent library resources to work with primary and secondary sources.
-But you’ll also choose from a range of optional modules that allow you to specialise in topics areas that suit your interests, from birth, death and illness in the Middle Ages to modern science communication.
+These will enable you to develop your historical research skills, using our excellent library resources to work with primary and secondary sources.
+You’ll also choose from a range of optional modules that allow you to specialise in topics areas that suit your interests, from birth, death and illness in the Middle Ages to modern science communication.

-You’ll gain a range of in-depth subject knowledge throughout this History of Science, Technology and Medicine programme offered by University of Leeds, as well as a set of high-level transferable skills in research, analysis, interpretation and oral and written communication that are very attractive to employers.
+You’ll gain a range of in-depth subject knowledge throughout this History of Science, Technology and Medicine programme at University of Leeds, as well as a set of high-level transferable skills in research, analysis, interpretation and oral and written communication that are very attractive to employers.

 As a result, you’ll be equipped for a wide range of careers.
 Some of these will make direct use of your subject knowledge, such as museum work or public engagement with science, while your skills will enable you to succeed in fields such as business and finance, publishing, IT and teaching.

 - Historical Skills and Practices

 - Current Approaches in the History of Science, Technology & Medicine